Harttia carvalhoi

-Harttia carvalhoi is a species of armored catfish endemic to Brazil where it is found in the Paraíba do Sul drainage basin.
-This species grows to a length of 7.1 cm SL.
+Harttia carvalhoi is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to southeastern Brazil where it is found in the Paraíba do Sul drainage basin.
+This species attains a maximum standard length of 7.1 cm.

-The fish is named in honor of Brazilian ichthyologist-herpetologist Antenor Leitão de Carvalho (1910-1985), who collected the type specimen.
+Harttia carvalhoi has the specific name, carvalhoi, which honors the collector of the holotype, the Brazilian herpetologist and ichthyologist Antenor Leitão de Carvalho.